MattSortsThings/kolyteon/dev_notes/problem_definition_sudoku.md

 The domain of a square variable is the set of all possible integers that may fill that square.
 This is generated using the following algorithm.

 1. Start with the set of consecutive integers {1, 2, 3, 4, 5, 6, 7, 8, 9}.
-2. For every fixed number in the same column as the present square, eliminate the number.
+2. For every filled square in the same column as the present square, eliminate the number.
-3. For every fixed number in the same row as the present square, eliminate the number.
+3. For every filled square in the same row as the present square, eliminate the number.
-4. For every fixed number in the same sector as the present square, eliminate the number.
+4. For every filled square in the same sector as the present square, eliminate the number.

 ### Constraints